olivierschultz/papyrus/interview/cover_letter.md

 - [ ] My cover letter mentions at least once, preferably in the introduction, why I am interested in this specific job or company/organization.

-__Tip__: Writing a reason like, "I am interested in working for a top company" is too vague.
-Instead, try to describe how it connects to your passions and career goals when explaining why [x company] or [y role].
+_Tip: Writing a reason like, "I am interested in working for a top company" is too vague.
+Instead, try to describe how it connects to your passions and career goals when explaining why [x company] or [y role]._

 ## Body Paragraphs